 - The hostname is passed to the file transfer client by the user.

-- The file transfer client passes the hostname to the DNS client.
+- The file transfer client transits the hostname to the DNS client.

 - The DNS client sends the query to the DNS server which gives file transfer server name by utilizing known IP address of the DNS server.

-- DNS server sends the response with the IP address of the desired file transfer server.
+- DNS server sends the response with the IP address of the required file transfer server.

 - The DNS client passes the IP address to the file transfer server.